tIsGoud/makeSnapshot/readme.md

 ## vRA API's

 Several API calls are needed to creates a snapshot of the virtual machine.
-I wrote a blogpost [Creating a snapshot via the vRA API](https://tisgoud.nl/creating-a-snapshot-via-the-vra-api/) describing the different vRA API-calls.
+I wrote a blogpost "[Creating a snapshot via the vRA API](https://tisgoud.nl/creating-a-snapshot-via-the-vra-api/)" describing the different vRA API-calls.

 ## Config file